As1ss/PongGame/README.md

 # PongGame
-Project 0 from CS50’s course;  Introduction to Game Development Developed with java language and libGDX library in Android.
+Project 0 from CS50’s course;  Introduction to Game Development.
+Developed with java language and libGDX library in Android.